 Amedi Village is a nice place to stroll around.
 One of the must-sees in Amedi is the citadel with the Badinan gate.
 The citadel and the gate were built during the Bahdinan Emirate (14th to 19th century).
 This is the period when Amedi became a village where Muslims, Jews and Christians could live next to each other in peace.
 The gate is also called the Mosul gate.

 Visit beautiful monasteries near Mosul

 Two monasteries you should definitely visit are Mar Mattai Monastery and Rabban Hormizd Monastery.
-Mar Mattai Monastery is recognized as the oldest Christian monasteries in existence!
-It is located in Mesopotamia.
+Mar Mattai Monastery is recognized as the oldest Christian monasteries in existence and is located in Mesopotamia.